itsToggle/trakt-scraper/README.md

                - If a season of a tv show is fully released, season packs are prefered.
                - Releases that contain partial seasons (e.g. title.S01.Part1) are now fully supported

-        (2.5.
-Filehoster scraping:)
+    2.5.
+Filehoster scraping:
-                    - Ive implemented a scraper for hdencode.com, the scraped links arent yet processed tho.
-                    - This requires some additional stuff like unraring the downloaded files etc.
+               - If no torrent is found, hdencode.com gets scraped for a matching filehoster upload
+               - The downloads arent currently unrar'ed after download.
+               - Multihoster download is not yet supported.
+               - I might add a switch so you can choose to only download from one source.

     3. debrid:
                - Debrid Services (Real Debrid and Premiumize) are searched for a cached version of the scraped torrent